The Girl Is Mine

-"The Girl Is Mine" is a song recorded by American singer Michael Jackson and English musician Paul McCartney.
-The track was written by Jackson and produced by Jackson and Quincy Jones.
-It was released as the first single for Jackson's sixth solo album, Thriller (1982).
-The song was recorded at Westlake Studios, Los Angeles, from April 14 to 16, 1982.
+"The Girl Is Mine" is a song recorded by the American singer-songwriter Michael Jackson and the English singer-songwriter and musician Paul McCartney for Jackson's sixth solo album, Thriller.
+The track was written and co-produced by Jackson and produced by Quincy Jones.
+The song was recorded at Westlake Studios, Los Angeles, from April 14 to 16, 1982 and was released on October 18 of that same year as the album's first single.
 The year before, Jackson and McCartney had recorded "Say Say Say" and "The Man" for the latter's fifth solo album, Pipes of Peace (1983).
-Although "The Girl Is Mine" was released as a single, Jackson and McCartney never performed the song live.